-The Strategic Management Society is delighted to announce the launch of the Strategy Imagination Forums.
-These Imagination Forums will share cutting-edge thinking on current strategy issues and topics presented by accomplished strategy thinkers from academia, business, and consulting.
+The Strategic Management Society is delighted to present the Strategy Imagination Forums.
+These Imagination Forums share cutting-edge thinking on current strategy issues and topics presented by accomplished strategy thinkers from academia, business, and consulting.

 The inaugural forum featured Martin Reeves, Chairman of the BCG Henderson Institute, speaking on “The Imagination Machine”.
 This virtual event was held on Wednesday, July 29, 2020 at 10 am EDT.
 Click here to watch the session recording.
 We are excited to share that Martin has provided written answers to some of the questions submitted during the live session!
 Click here to view his responses.